nicfv/Me/docs/posts/rps.md

 categories:
   - Shower Thought
 tags:
-  - rock
-  - papaer
-  - scissors
+  - rock, paper, scissors
-  - theory
+  - game theory
 ---
 # How To Win at Rock-Paper-Scissors